jan-dolejsi/vscode-pddl/client/README.md

 ## Plan happenings validation

-A context menu option in .plan file _PDDL: Convert plan to happenings..._ supports export to a .happenings file.
+A context menu option in .plan file _PDDL: Convert plan to happenings..._ supports export to a `.happenings` file.
 This shows the exact temporal sequence of action starts and ends.
+This notation is more convenient when checking temporal plans for correctness.

+Control+click on action names in `.plan` or `.happenings` files to jump to the action definition in the domain file.

 This is the syntax supported by the preview: